FuadBinAkhter/FuadBinAkhter/README.md

 ### Hi there !
 I'm Fuad 👋

 - 🔭 I love to work with **Machine Learning.**
-- 🌱 I’m currently learning **everything that seems interesting to me.**
+- 🌱 I’m currently learning **everything that seems interesting to me 😅.**

 <h3 align="left">Languages and Tools:</h3>